Restaurants in Geneva

 Café des Bains

 A warm and friendly bistro situated opposite the Museum of Modern and Contemporary Art in the trendy Plainpalais district, Café des Bains serves fresh innovative dishes from all over the world.
 With a varying daily lunch menu, patrons can expect mouth-watering quality dishes, prepared with only the finest ingredients, which are creatively presented.
-Take lunch at the new bar area where you can access free wifi or just sit back and enjoy a freshly brewed coffee.
+They can take lunch at the bar area where they can access free wifi or just sit back and enjoy a freshly brewed coffee.
 In the evenings patrons can choose from an attractive a la carte menu that is accompanied by a good winelist.
-For a relaxed dining experience in Geneva head to Café de Bains.
-Open Tuesday to Saturday for lunch and dinner.
+For a relaxed dining experience in Geneva, travellers should head to Café de Bains.
+Open Monday to Friday for lunch and dinner, and Saturday for dinner.